cognitect/transit-format/README.md

 |:--|:--------------|:----|:----|:--------|:----------------------------|:--------|:-----|:--------------------------|
 | extension | point|point| array|[int, int] | |["~#point", [int, int] ]|["~#point", [int, int] ]| {"~#point" : [int, int] }

-Once the semantic type is defined, you can create handlers and decoders.
+Once the semantic type is defined, you can create write and read handlers.

 A *write handler* maps values of a programming language type to values of a Transit semantic type.
 A write handler is a logical interface with the following operations (details differ by programming language):